|Date Opened||1/28/2019 12:00:00 AM|

 Minimum Education Level & Type: Bachelor’s Degree

 Applicants who meet the minimum qualifications will be evaluated on the education and work experience in their employment profile and the responses to their supplemental questions.
-The highest scoring applicants will then be invited to participate in an Phone Screen Interview
+Applicants who meet the minimum requirements may be invited to participate in a Pass/Fail phone screen.
+Applicants will be required to submit a Written Assignment and will be invited to participate in an Oral Board interview.

 Upon completion of all examination processes, the highest scoring applicants will be placed on the Civil Service Employment List.
 An applicant's ranking on the Civil Service list will be based on their final score which will be calculated as:

 This recruitment will establish a civil service list that will be utilized to fill vacancies occurring within the next 6 months.

 Veterans, Native American, or Disability preference points will be added to the final score for those that are placed on the Civil Service Employment List.
 If you qualify for preference points as outlined in the Employment Profile, you must present your documentation at the time of the interview/assessment process.
 The DD 214 must be a copy that indicates characterization of service.